MoalosiLiteboho/desktop-application-logIn-and-registration-interface/README.md

 Do the following to run this project:
 * Run Xampp app on your local machine
 * Run the database.sql and insert.sql in an order after Xampp server is up
-* In the DatabaseConnection interface, add the username and password in url like as follows ("jdbc:mysql://localhost:3306/HospitalSystemDesktopApplication", "username", "password")
+* In the DatabaseConnection interface, add the username and password in url like as follows ("jdbc:mysql://localhost:3306/HospitalSystemDesktopApplication", "username", "password").
+Please change username and password if you have setup your xampp with such credentials.